cabforum/forum/CSCWG-charter.md

 #### 5.1 Voting Structure

-The rules described in Bylaw 2.5 SHALL apply to all ballots, including Draft Guideline Ballots.
+The rules described in the latest CA/Browser Forum Bylaws SHALL apply to all ballots, including Draft Guideline Ballots.

 In order for a ballot to be adopted by the Code Signing Certificates Working Group, two-thirds or more of the votes cast by the Certificate Issuers must be in favor of the ballot and more than 50% of the votes cast by the Certificate Consumers must be in favor of the ballot.
 At least one member of each class must vote in favor of a ballot for it to be adopted.